JonnhyAxe/rxPerfectMatch/README.md

 # rxPerfectMatch

-This file requires a Markdown plugin or Visual Studio Code.
+This file requires a Markdown plugin or Visual Studio Code (or any Vue compatible IDE).
 Open the file in the Visual Studio and click on the `Open Preview on the side` button, located in the top right side of the file.

 ## Project setup